Milbert’s Tortoiseshell

 Abundance

 Varies in abundance from year to year.
 It can become quite abundant where counts of over 100 of this species are not uncommon.
-On the other hand, many years I am happy to see a single individual of this species on a butterflying trip.
+On the other hand, many years it is uncommon to see a single individual of this species on a butterflying trip.

 Locations